HOPE-UIB-BIO/R-Ratepol-package/README.md

 To detect such significant peak-points of RoC scores in each sequence, each point is tested to see if it represents a significant increase in RoC values.
-There are various ways of detection peak points in time series and R-Ratepol is able detect peak-points using five methods:
+There are various ways of detection peak points in time series and R-Ratepol is able to detect peak-points using five methods:

 1. Threshold: Each point in the RoC sequence is compared to a median of all RoC scores from the whole (i.e. threshold value).
 The point is considered significant if the 95th quantile of the RoC scores from all calculations is higher than the threshold value.

-2. Linear trend: linear model is fitted between RoC values and their ages.
+2. Linear trend: A linear model is fitted between RoC values and their ages.
 Differences between the model and each point is calculated (residuals).
 Standard deviation (SD) is calculated from all the residuals.
 Peak is considered significant if it is 1.5 SD higher